-Using the Food Explorers program, please tell us how you will use food experience to enhance your K1 nutrition education program.
-Tell us which recipes you plan to explore from package A or B. No need to reinvent the wheel; consult your K1 teacher guide for ideas or tell us about your own plan.
-We want a clear picture of which foods you will be using and how it ties to specific lessons in Food Explorers.
+It's easy to apply!
+Using the form below, please tell us how you will use food exploration to enhance your nutrition education program.
+No need to reinvent the wheel; consult your program guide for ideas or tell us about your own plan.
+We want to know how you will get your students involved in the preparation and setting up a positive food and eating environment!

 Unsure what to include in your application?
-We have an example below of what you could include in your mini food grant.
+We have an example below to help you out.

 *Please note that this grant is modest and is intended for educational purposes.
 It is in no way intended for, or capable of, addressing food security concerns.
 The amount of food you make it NOT intended to feed the class a meal, rather a sampling of food.